Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Estimation

 \subsection{CS-based Sparse Channel Estimation}

 Extensive works on channel measurement and modeling have demonstrated that the scattering environment in mmWave frequencies is sparser than its lower frequency counterpart, such as in sub-6 GHz channel.
-Therefore, we can exploit the channel sparsity by formulating channel estimation as a sparse recovery problem and apply CS algorithms to solve it.
-In general, we first obtain the angles of departure (AoDs) or angles of arrival (AoAs) and then estimate the channel gains.
-For the sparse vector, the locations and values of the non-zero entries indicate the quantized AoDs and AoAs and path gains, respectively.
-Given the transmit and receive pilots, the channel estimation can be formulated as the sparse recovery.
-The performance loss caused by the quantization error proves to be minor with a fine-grain enough candidate set for AoDs and AoAs \cite{A. Alkhateeb}.
-Due to the channel sparsity, the number of non-zero entries in the sparse vector is much smaller than its dimension, which leverages the adaptive CS algorithm for recovery.
-To this end, a hierarchical codebook is designed, which can invoke hybrid processing during the pilot transmission and thus yield more efficient beam patterns to capture the non-zero entries in the sparse vector.
-Then the AoD, AoA, and the gain of each path are iteratively distilled from the residual signal, where the residual signal is then iteratively updated by subtracting the components contributed by the previously estimated paths.
+Therefore, we can exploit the channel sparsity by formulating channel estimation as a sparse recovery problem and solve it using the CS algorithms.
+In general, we first obtain the AoDs/AoAs and then estimate the channel gains.
+Denote $\mathbf{z}$ as a sparse vector, where its locations and values of the non-zero entries indicate the quantized AoDs and AoAs and path gains, respectively.
+The performance loss caused by the quantization error proves to be minor with a fine-grain enough candidate set for AoDs and AoAs~\cite{A_Alkhateeb}.
+Due to the channel sparsity, the number of non-zero entries in $\mathbf{z}$ is much smaller than its dimension.